datastructures-js/datastructures-js/README.md

 ## DoublyLinkedList
 ![DoublyLinkedList](http://i.imgur.com/p7ZeBUE.jpg "DoublyLinkedList")

-node element data type: number, string, boolean or null
+node value data type: number, string, boolean or null
 ```javascript
 var dList = ds.doublyLinkedList();
 ```
-**.addFirst(element)** add a node with element value to the beginning of the list
+**.addFirst(value)** add a node with the specified value to the beginning of the list
 ```javascript
 dList.addFirst('n1');
 ```
-**.addLast(element)** add a node with element value to the end of the list
+**.addLast(value)** add a node with the specified value to the end of the list
 ```javascript
 dList.addLast('n4');
 ```
-**.addAfter(element, newElement)** add a new node with element value after an existing element's node, throws exception if element's node is not found in the list
+**.addAfter(value, newValue)** add a node with newValue after an existing value's node, throws exception if value doesnt exist.
 ```javascript
 dList.addAfter('n1', 'n2');